eamars/Security-Certificate-Collection/README.md

-### Security Certificate Collection for Chinese Malware
+### Security Certificate Collection for Chinese Software

 > You are most welcome to fork and add more.
 If any of certificates expired, contact me or create a merge request.